 Internal call center compliance regulations may include:

-- Establishes unique data security and privacy protocols
+- Data security and privacy protocols beyond regulatory minimums

 Consequences of Non-Compliance in a Call Center